Varunbabar/A-simple-RWD-project-/README.md

 # A-simple-RWD-project-
-Created my 1st responsive web page
+Created my 1st responsive web page  using Html , css , bs, js.
+It is an begginer project .